gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

 #### Pratik

 Q1.
 What tasks did I work on / complete?
  - Researched about the technologies that we are going to use in the project.

 Q2.
 What am I planning to work on next?
-- Work on the login and signup UI webpage.
+ - Research about AWS hosting services.

 Q3.
 What tasks are blocked waiting on another team member?
  - N/A

 ## Week 2: